marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

     or ``__builtin_clz`` invokes undefined behavior and is diagnosed by this option.

+  Note the enabled sanitizer options tend to increase a false-positive rate of selected warnings, most notably :option:`-Wmaybe-uninitialized`.
+  And thus we recommend to disable :option:`-Werror`.

   While :option:`-ftrapv` causes traps for signed overflows to be emitted, :option:`-fsanitize=undefined` gives a diagnostic message.
   This currently works only for the C family of languages.